Canon M5 versus Canon 200D

 An illustration of the physical size and weight of the Canon M5 and the Canon 200D is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is notably larger (10 percent) than the Canon M5.
-Moreover, the 200D is slightly heavier (6 percent) than the M5.
+Moreover, the 200D is markedly heavier (6 percent) than the M5.
 In this context, it is worth noting that neither the M5 nor the 200D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.